faisaldarbar/faisaldarbar.github.io/_posts/2025-01-17-proxmox-ve-setup-guide.md

 To enhance security, it's also recommended to disable the `root` user from accessing the Proxmox web interface.

+But, before you do that create a PAM user from the GUI, go to Permissions and give that user Admin access, go back to Users and check the permissions, and then proceed with the following:

 1. **Login to Proxmox Web Interface** using the `root` account.

 2. In the Proxmox Web UI, go to **Datacenter** > **Permissions** > **User**.